Giancarlo Magalli

-Giancarlo Magalli (born 5 July 1947) is an Italian television writer, presenter, actor and voice actor.
+Giancarlo Magalli (born 5 July 1947) is an Italian television writer, presenter and actor.

 Life and career

 Born in Rome, Magalli studied at the Istituto Massimiliano Massimo, having Mario Draghi and Luca Cordero di Montezemolo as classmates.

 He started his artistic career as an entertainer in the first Italian tourist village at the end of the 1960s.
 In the seventies he became collaborator of Pippo Franco, writing his monologues.
 He was contracted as a television writer by RAI in 1977.